twistershark/GoRestaurant-Mobile/README.md

   # to start a fake api to list foods
   $ yarn json-server server.json -p 3333

-  # to start the React application
+  # to start the React Native Metro
   $ yarn start

+  # to start the Android Emulator or iOS Simulator
+  $ yarn android / yarn ios

 ```